martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 An HTTP/2 request from a client that has signaled support for reactive certificate authentication (see {{setting}}) might cause a server to request client authentication.
-In HTTP/2 a server does this by sending at least one `CERTIFICATE_REQUEST` frame (see {{http-cert-request}}) on stream zero.

-The server SHOULD first send a `CERTIFICATE_REQUIRED` frame (see
+In HTTP/2 a server does this by sending at least one `CERTIFICATE_REQUEST` frame (see {{http-cert-request}}) on stream zero and sending a `CERTIFICATE_REQUIRED` frame (see
-{{http-cert-required}}) on the stream which triggered the request for client credentials.
-The Cert-ID field of the `CERTIFICATE_REQUEST` frame is populated by the server with the same value in the `CERTIFICATE_REQUIRED` frame.
-Subsequent `CERTIFICATE_REQUIRED` frames with the same Cert-ID MAY be sent on other streams where the server is expecting client authentication with the same parameters.
-This allows a client to correlate the `CERTIFICATE_REQUEST` with one or more outstanding HTTP requests.
+{{http-cert-required}}) on the affected stream(s).
+The `CERTIFICATE_REQUEST` and `CERTIFICATE_REQUIRED` frames are correlated by their `Request-ID` field.
+Subsequent `CERTIFICATE_REQUIRED` frames with the same Request-ID MAY be sent on other streams where the server is expecting client authentication with the same parameters.

-A server MAY send multiple concurrent `CERTIFICATE_REQUEST` frames.
+A server MAY send multiple concurrent `CERTIFICATE_REQUIRED` frames on the same stream.
 If a server requires that a client provide multiple certificates before authorizing a single request, it MUST send a `CERTIFICATE_REQUIRED` frame with a different request identifier and a corresponding `CERTIFICATE_REQUEST` frame for each required certificate.

-Clients provide certificate authentication by sending one or more `CERTIFICATE` frames (see {{http-certificate}}) on stream zero, followed by a `CERTIFICATE_PROOF` frame.
-If the `CERTIFICATE_PROOF` frame is marked as `AUTOMATIC_USE`, the provided certificate can be immediately applied by the server to all streams on which a `CERTIFICATE_REQUIRED` frame has been sent previously with the same identifier.
-Otherwise, the client will send subsequent `USE_CERTIFICATE` frames (see {{http-use-certificate}}) to indicate the streams on which it intends the certificate to be considered.
+Clients provide certificate authentication by sending one or more `CERTIFICATE` frames (see {{http-certificate}}) on stream zero, followed by a `CERTIFICATE_PROOF` frame (see {{cert-proof}}).
+The client can then respond to each `CERTIFICATE_REQUIRED` frame with a `USE_CERTIFICATE` frame referencing an appropriate certificate.

+To reduce round-trips, the client MAY set the `AUTOMATIC_USE` flag on a `CERTIFICATE_PROOF` frame, indicating that the server SHOULD automatically apply the supplied certificate to any future requests matching that request, rather than sending a `CERTIFICATE_REQUIRED` frame.
+Alternatively, clients MAY provide multiple certificates matching a single request for use on different streams.

 ## The CERTIFICATE_REQUEST Frame {#http-cert-request}